-- The directive occurs outside a C function body or inside a C statement. - The handler function is not declared or defined. - The identifier that is named as the handler function is not a function. - The com area variable is not declared. - The com_area variable does not have a valid object type.
+- The directive occurs outside a C function body or inside a C statement. - The handler function is not declared or defined. - The identifier that is named as the handler function is not a function. - The com_area variable is not declared. - The com_area variable does not have a valid object type. - The handler function specified is defined with argument optimization (#pragma argopt).

-See the IBM Rational Developer for i: ILE C/C++ Programmer's Guide for examples and more information about using the #pragma cancel_handler directive.
+See the ILE C/C++ Programmer's Guide for examples and more information about using the #pragma cancel_handler directive.